Spatially Resolved Stellar Spectroscopy of the Ultra-diffuse Galaxy Dragonfly 44. III. Evidence for an Unexpected Star-Formation History: Discussion

-\citet{collins2020} suggested the satellite galaxy Andromeda XIX as a Local Group UDG-analog that reached its unusual size through tidal disruption, a mechanism also proposed on theoretical grounds \citep[e.g.,][]{carleton2019}.
-Again, however, tidal features around DF44 that would be a tell-tale sign of this process have not been found \citep{mowla2017}.
-While it might be argued that this is due to the difficulty of identifying a diffuse component of an already diffuse galaxy, DF44 also appears to be in a dynamically cold environment which makes disruption from the Coma cluster an unlikely culprit \citep{vd2019}.

-Stellar population parameters provide additional constraints on formation scenarios. \citet{wright2020} explored the formation of field UDGs within a cosmological simulation and found that gas-rich dwarf--dwarf mergers can create objects resembling UDGs.
-These models are for field galaxies that in general produce stars continuously, and which contrast with the ancient quenching history of DF44.
+Many scenarios have arisen from simulations and semi-analytic models that show that it is possible to mimic some of the basic characteristics of the UDG population without significant adaptations to the formation and evolutionary physics thought to create the canonical dwarf population.
+They appeal to mechanisms either intrinsic to the galaxies themselves -- like a high-spin dark matter halo \citep{amorisco2016, rong2017, liao2019} or stellar feedback \citep{dicintio2017, chan2018, jackson2020} -- or to the environment of the progenitors -- like ram pressure stripping \citep{yozin2015, tremmel2020, jackson2020}, tidal effects \citep{carleton2019, jiang2019, liao2019}, or mergers \citep{wright2020}.
+These have focused primarily on explaining the necessary size increase to turn a canonical dwarf galaxy into an ``ultra-diffuse'' galaxy.

-Stellar population gradients in particular provide much more insight into the evolutionary history of a galaxy.
-The stellar population gradients among the Local Group dSph population provide constraints for galaxy formation scenarios \citep[e.g.,][]{kawata2006, bl2016, elbadry2016, rj2018, genina2019, mercado2020}.
+What we are most interested in, however, are the SFHs predicted or implied by these scenarios.
+Stellar population gradients in particular provide significant insight into the SFH of a galaxy.
+For instance, the stellar population gradients among the Local Group dSph population provide constraints for galaxy formation scenarios \citep[e.g.,][]{kawata2006, bl2016, elbadry2016, rj2018, genina2019, mercado2020}.
 For the canonical dwarf population, many formation scenarios take the positive age and negative metallicity gradients of the Local Group dSph population as reflective of an ``outside-in'' formation where star formation becomes increasingly centrally concentrated as a galaxy evolves \citep[e.g.,][]{bl2016, rj2018}.

 In this scenario, dwarf galaxies with shorter, earlier SFHs will have flatter stellar population gradients than galaxies with ongoing SFHs, as is indicated by the purple arrow in Figure \ref{fig:gradient_context}.
 On the other hand, the FIRE simulations show that the gradients for the Local Group dwarf population could be reflective of an initial ``inside-out'' formation that was inverted due to stellar migration induced by stellar feedback \citep[e.g.,][orange arrow in Figure \ref{fig:gradient_context}]{elbadry2016}.

 In either case, the flat age gradient and flat-to-positive metallicity gradient we measure for DF44 are contrary to expectations for an extended SFH, bursty or otherwise.
 Work using the FIRE-2 simulations shows that the diversity of metallicity gradients seen in the Local Group dSph population (some that have strong gradients and others with comparatively weak gradients) can be explained by late, spatially-extended star-formation \citep[orange arrow in Fig \ref{fig:gradient_context};][]{mercado2020}.
 However, the two-component age we measure when fitting the high-S/N integrated spectrum in full-mode using \texttt{alf} does not show any evidence that DF44 experienced recent star-formation.